khangpt2k6/Dtrace/README.md

 ## Overview

-DTrace stands for Dynamic Tracing.
+**DTrace** stands for **Dynamic Tracing**.
-DTrace
-+1

-It is a performance‑analysis and troubleshooting framework / tool suite built into (or available for) certain operating systems (e.g., Solaris family, FreeBSD, macOS) by default.
+It is a performance-analysis and troubleshooting framework / tool suite built into (or available for) certain operating systems (e.g., Solaris family, FreeBSD, macOS) by default.
-DTrace

-What makes it special: it can instrument all levels of software – from user applications, through libraries, down into the kernel, device drivers, etc.
+What makes it special: it can instrument **all levels of software** – from user applications, through libraries, down into the kernel, device drivers, etc.
-DTrace
-+1

-It provides its own scripting or command‑language (called “D” in the documentation) which is similar to C and awk; this allows flexible filtering and summarization of trace data in‑kernel before passing to user space, which helps keep overhead low enough for production usage
+It provides its own scripting or command-language (called **“D”**) which is similar to **C** and **awk**.
+This allows flexible filtering and summarization of trace data **in-kernel** before passing to user space, helping keep overhead low enough for production usage.

 ---